Kerberos Attacks

 ProSec Kerberos Attacks

-ATTENTION!
+⚠ DANGER!
 The generation or replication of the key can take up to 10 hours.

 Add-KdsRootKey -EffectiveImmediately

-Step 3 - Create new Security Group
+Step 3 - Creation of a new security group

-Add-ADGroupMember -Identity GROUP NAME -Members SERVERCOMPUTERACCOUNT1$, SERVERCOMPUTERACCOUNT2$
+Add-ADGroupMember -Identity GROUPNAME -Members SERVERCOMPUTERACCOUNT1$, SERVERCOMPUTERACCOUNT2$

-Get-ADGroupMember -Identity GROUP NAME
+Get-ADGroupMember -Identity GROUPNAME

 ProSec Kerberos Attacks

-Creation of a new Security Group
+Creation of a new security group

 Step 4 - Creation of the gMSA